 To our listeners: THANK YOU!
 We recently learned that Traction was featured on the iTunes New and Noteworthy list, and it’s all thanks to your ratings, listenership, support, and feedback.
 For those new to the show: Traction shares the incredible stories of the creative and unusual things entrepreneurs do to make initial progress.
-You can listen on iTunes or SoundCloud.
+You can listen on iTunes.

 Your Time Is Precious – Should You Listen to Traction?